MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/web-deploy-issue-visual-studio-2012.md

 When you try to install Web Deploy 3.0, you may experience the following problems:

 - During the installation, you may see the "Unable to locate package source" error that isn't resolved using the **Download packages from the Internet** option.
-- Post installation, you may see a warning, which indicates setup has completed but not all features have installed correctly, along with the following error message:
+- After the installation, you may see a warning, which indicates setup has completed but not all features have installed correctly, along with the following error message:

   > Microsoft Web Deploy 3.0
   > A required certificate is not within its validity period when verifying against the current system clock or the timestamp in the signed file.